kubernetes/website/content/en/docs/concepts/services-networking/ingress.md

 * An optional host.
 In this example, no host is specified, so the rule will apply to all inbound HTTP traffic through the IP address that will be connected.
-If a host is provided, for example: foo.bar.com, the rules will apply on to that host)
+If a host is provided, for example: foo.bar.com, the rules will apply on to that host.
 * a list of paths (e.g.: /testpath) each of which has an associated backend defined with a `serivceName` and `servicePort`.
 Both the host and path must match the content of an incoming request before the loadbalancer will direct traffic to the referenced service.